KVHEM/XEROS/data_prep/readme.txt

                   PET: monthly values (mm/day) values were averaged for the season in (mm/day)
                   P: monthly values (mm/month) values were sumed for the season in (mm/season)
                   T: near surface averaged monthly temperature (°C) were averaged for the season

+import_pages.R : Import PAGES2k v2.0.0 Temperature reconstruction for Europe and transform from list to tidy format.
+                 Create meta file with the reconstruction properties.